 The spike (S) protein of SARS-CoV-2 is critical for its ability to bind to and enter host cells.
-The performs the fusion process between the virus membranes and the host cell [6].
-Angiotensinconverting enzyme (ACE)-2 is the receptor to which the S protein binds [7].
-Once binding has occurred, the SARS-CoV-2 virus is able to fuse its membrane with the host cell, allowing it to enter in it [8].
-Membrane fusion is mediated by transmembrane serine protease type 2 (TMPRSS2), a cell surface protein that cleaves ACE-2 [9].
+The S protein has two subunits, S1 and S2: the former enables binding to host cells, and the latter performs the fusion process between the virus membranes and the host cell [6].
+Angiotensin-converting enzyme (ACE)-2 is the receptor to which the S protein binds [7].
+Once binding has occurred, the SARS-CoV-2 virus is able to fuse its membrane with the host cell, allowing it to enter it [8].
+Membrane fusion is mediated by transmembrane serine protease type 2, a cell surface protein that cleaves ACE-2 [9].
 Entry into host cells is followed by viral replication and an immune response, causing tissue damage and clinical manifestations of COVID-19.